google-deepmind/treescope/docs/api/treescope.rst

 or just ::

   %%autovisualize
-  # ^ with no arguments, always uses the array autovisualizer
+  # ^ with no arguments, uses the default array autovisualizer
   treescope.display(...)

 Types for building autovisualizers: